Frequently Asked Questions About Court Reporting

 Digital recorders are NOT certified by the court reporting boards in any state.
 They are not required to be background checked or fingerprinted, as certified shorthand reporters are.
 This is of utmost importance when handling your clients’ sensitive, confidential, private information.
 When their recording equipment malfunctions, the integrity of the record is jeopardized.

 Court reporting makes a world of difference in the outcome of one’s case.
 Garner a better understanding of the service by reading through these FAQs.

 What is that funny-looking machine I see Certified Shorthand Reporters using on t.v. shows?

 That is called a court reporting machine.
-Certified Shorthand Reporters type on it in realtime as the words are being spoken in a deposition or in court.
+Certified Shorthand Reporters use it to record what is said exactly as it is being said during a deposition or in court.
 CSRs write in a shorthand language on their writer and transcribe the written letters into a certified transcript after the proceeding is concluded for the day.
-Learning a shorter way to write on their machine allows them to be able to achieve speeds on their machine of 225 words per minute all the way to 360 words per minute with a 97.23% accuracy, by Mark Kislingbury, setting a world record in July of 2004.
+Learning a shorter way to write on their machine allows them to be able to achieve speeds on their machine from 225 words per minute all the way to 360 words per minute with a 97.23% accuracy.
+This world record was set by Mark Kislingbury in July of 2004.

 Are court reporters certified?